“Seductive and exquisite 5-suite retreat on an agriturismo surrounded by vines and olives, just 10 minutes from Perugia”

-Unfortunately, there is no restaurant within walking distance, but you can take a taxi to Perugia (mere minutes).
-For atmosphere and authenticity, Osteria A Priori comes recommended.
+Unfortunately, there is no restaurant within walking distance, but you can take a taxi to Perugia (mere minutes) where there are plenty of dining options - ask Anna for recommendations.

 If you want to take a little bit of your holiday home with you, an on-site shop sells the agriturismo’s own olive oil and wines - i-escape guests get a complimentary bottle of their choice.